 How does it get so creamy?
 Simply by pureeing it in your blender.
 All of the soup ingredients are simmered until tender, cooled slightly, then transferred to a blender to puree until smooth.

 This soup is the lunch portion of the $10 Food Day number four.
 I’ve come up with a one-day menu to feed a family of four for less than $10.

-If you’re looking for a heartier meal without spending a lot of money, make fried egg sandwiches or serve with some bread.
+If you’re looking to make this a heartier meal without spending a lot of money, make fried egg sandwiches or serve with some bread.

 - Potatoes = $.90

 - Other ingredients (jalapeño, bouillon, spices) = $.40

 Total cost of recipe = $1.70 (this doesn’t include toppings – use what you have on hand)

 While this potato soup is good on its own, adding toppings makes it crave-worthy.